 Quickstart: Create a virtual machine scale set in the Azure portal

-A virtual machine scale set allows you to deploy and manage a set of identical, auto-scaling virtual machines.
+A virtual machine scale set allows you to deploy and manage a set of auto-scaling virtual machines.
 You can scale the number of VMs in the scale set manually, or define rules to autoscale based on resource usage like CPU, memory demand, or network traffic.
 An Azure load balancer then distributes traffic to the VM instances in the scale set.
 In this quickstart, you create a virtual machine scale set in the Azure portal.

 If you don't have an Azure subscription, create a free account before you begin.

 Log in to the Azure portal at https://portal.azure.com.

 Azure load balancer distributes incoming traffic among healthy virtual machine instances.

 First, create a public Standard Load Balancer by using the portal.
 The name and public IP address you create are automatically configured as the load balancer's front end.

 In the search box, type load balancer.
 Under Marketplace in the search results, pick Load balancer.

 In the Basics tab of the Create load balancer page, enter or select the following information: